Tenancy At Will Florida

 Introduction

-Tenancy at will, also known as estate at will, is a legal term used to describe a property agreement where a tenant occupies a property with the owner’s consent but without a specific duration of lease agreed upon.
+Tenancy at will, also known as estate at will, is a legal term used to describe a property agreement in which a tenant occupies a property with the owner’s consent but without a specific duration of the lease agreed upon.
 Either party can terminate this tenancy at any time with the proper notice.
-It may benefit tenants and landlords who desire flexibility, but also comes with some challenges.
+Tenancy at will may benefit tenants and landlords who desire flexibility, but it also comes with challenges.
 This article focuses on the concept and application of tenancy at will in Florida.

 Overview of Tenancy at Will